procoderpz42/CCA-Manager/README.md

   - 9/8 : implement register and login processes. lay down the base for permanenent sessions.

   - 10/8 -11/8 : implemented "/logout". realised that for testing any future features i need test data. pushed fresh data to student , teacher & cca tables

+  - 12/8 to 18/8 : have been grinding and got the attendance system to work

+  - 19/8 to 20/8 : hosted to render go check it out ( https://cca-manager.onrender.com )

 Project implementable ideas:
   - attendance system.
-(Working on it!!!)
+DONE!!!!
-  - assessment (Grade) tracking
+  - assessment (Grade) tracking (Rejected)
-  - submission tracking
+  - submission tracking (IN the Future)
+  - Tests???
+Not sure...
+Maybe

+Future Plan:

+- set up a way for students to log into the site and upload their work.
+- teachers can setup the assignment to which students can submit work

+------BUT--------

+render dont have much disk space... so idk...

+it sounds counterintuitive with little disk space and the space just grows and grows as years pass by...